user3016/portswigger-labs/portswigger_labs/host-header-injection/notes.md

 ### 1.Password reset poisoning
 If the password reset link is dynamically generated based on the host header, we can construct the attack as follows:

 1- The attacker obtains the victim's email address or username, as required, and submits a password reset request on their behalf.
 When submitting the form, they intercept the resulting HTTP request and modify the Host header so that it points to a domain that they control.
-For this example, we'll use evil-user.net.
+For this example, we'll use hacker.com.

 2-The victim receives a genuine password reset email directly from the website.
 This seems to contain an ordinary link to reset their password and, crucially, contains a valid password reset token that is associated with their account.
-However, the domain name in the URL points to the attacker's server: ```https://evil-user.net/reset?token=0a1b2c3d4e5f6g7h8i9j```
+However, the domain name in the URL points to the attacker's server: ```https://hacker.com/reset?token=0a1b2c3d4e5f6g7h8i9j```

-3-If the victim clicks this link (or it is fetched in some other way, for example, by an antivirus scanner) the password reset token will be delivered to the attacker's server.
+3-If the victim clicks this link (or it is fetched in some other way, for example, by an antivirus scanner) the password reset token will be delivered to the attacker's server and can be accessed via reading the server's logs.

 4-The attacker can now visit the real URL for the vulnerable website and supply the victim's stolen token via the corresponding parameter.
 They will then be able to reset the user's password to whatever they like and subsequently log in to their account.